firebase/firebase-cpp-sdk/README.md

 <details><summary><h2>Prerequisites</h2></summary>

 The following prerequisites are required for all platforms.
 Be sure to add any directories to your PATH as needed.

 - [CMake](https://cmake.org/), version 3.7, or newer
 - [Python](https://www.python.org/), version of 3.7, or newer
 - [Abseil-py](https://github.com/abseil/abseil-py)

-Note: Once python is installed you can use the following commands to install required packages:
+**Note:** Once Python is installed you can use the following commands to install required packages:

 * python3 -m ensurepip --default-pip
 * python3 -m pip install --user absl-py

 ### Prerequisites for Desktop

-The following prerequisites are required when building the libraries for desktop platforms.
+The following prerequisites are required when building the libraries for desktop platforms:

-- [OpenSSL](https://www.openssl.org/), needed for Realtime Database and Cloud Firestore
+- [OpenSSL](https://www.openssl.org/): needed for Realtime Database and Cloud Firestore

 ### Prerequisites for Windows

-Prebuilt packages for openssl can be found using google and if CMake fails to find the install path use the command line option **-DOPENSSL_ROOT_DIR=[Open SSL Dir]**.
+Prebuilt packages for OpenSSL can be found using Google.
+If CMake fails to find the OpenSSL install path, use the command line option to specify the directory path:

+**-DOPENSSL_ROOT_DIR=[Open SSL Dir]**.

 ### Prerequisites for Mac

-Home brew can be used to install required dependencies:
+Homebrew can be used to install required dependencies:

 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"